José Huizar: Los Angeles City Council (2005–2020)

-In November 2005, Huizar ran against Nick Pacheco for a seat on the Los Angeles City Council vacated by Antonio Villaraigosa and won.
+In November 2005 Huizar ran against Nick Pacheco for a seat on the Los Angeles City Council vacated by Antonio Villaraigosa and won.
 He was reelected to a full four-year term in 2007 and again in 2011.
 On March 3, 2015, he defeated former Supervisor Gloria Molina, along with three other candidates, to be re-elected to the Los Angeles City Council for a fourth time.
-He is the first Mexican immigrant elected to the L.A.
+He was the first Mexican immigrant elected to the L.A.
 City Council.

 On November 7, 2018, the FBI served search warrants on Huizar's City Hall office and his residence.
 They removed computers and boxes of files, but did not disclose the purpose of the search.

-On November 15, 2018, Los Angeles City Council President Herb Wesson gave notice and removed Huizar from all of his committee assignments, with no explanation as to why he was being removed or addressing speculation on a forthcoming resignation.
-Wesson's notice read, “We're optimistic Angelenos will be best served by these changes as the Los Angeles City Council continues the people's work without interruption,” said Wesson spokeswoman Vanessa Rodriguez.
+On November 15, 2018, Los Angeles City Council President Herb Wesson removed Huizar from all of his committee assignments.

 On May 28, 2020, Los Angeles Mayor Eric Garcetti and City Council President Nury Martinez called on Huizar to resign.
+On June 23 he was arrested by federal agents and the City Council suspended him from office.